(This post offers calculation of Gratuity in two different methods and also discusses tax liability on Gratuity received)

 i.
 No ceiling on gratuity payable

 ii.
-[The average salary is taken as the average of the salary of last 10 months immediately preceding the last working month.]
+[The average salary is taken as the average of the salary of the last 10 months immediately preceding the last working month.]

 Q: Whether last paid means all allowances included?